-Vanchem is a primary vanadium-processing facility with a beneficiation plant producing vanadium pentoxide, ferrovanadium and vanadium chemicals.
-It is capable of producing vanadium trioxide.
-Vanchem uses the salt roast beneficiation process, similar to that used at Vametco, and is currently producing circa 80 mtV per month using a single kiln.
+Vanchem is a primary vanadium-processing facility with a beneficiation plant.
+It is located at Ferrobank Industrial Park in Emalahleni Local Municipality, Mpumalanga Province, in South Africa.
+It produces vanadium pentoxide, ferrovanadium and vanadium chemicals and is capable of producing vanadium trioxide.
+Vanchem uses the salt-roast beneficiation process, similar to that used at Vametco.

 - Step 2: Salt-roasting of concentrate.
-The concentrate is roasted with sodium salts in a kiln at approximately 1,150°C to form a water-soluble sodium vanadate material;
+The concentrate is roasted with sodium salts in a kiln at ~1,150°C to form a water-soluble sodium vanadate material;

 - Step 4: The AMV is de-ammoniated and melted to produce vanadium pentoxide flakes – a primary product.
 The AMV is also used in other processes to produce a spectrum of vanadium chemicals; and

 - Step 5: vanadium pentoxide is reduced by aluminium in the aluminothermic process in the presence of iron to produce ferrovanadium – a primary product.